— Closed to non-members (Commission members only)

 Wednesday, Feb.
 26 1:00 – 4:30 pm ET

-Open to commissioners and commission staff, State Energy Office staff, and invited guests
+Open to commissioners and commission staff, State Energy Office staff, and invited guests, pending availability.
+If you are not with a PUC, please contact Kiera Zitelman at kzitelman@naruc.org to request an invite.

 Register: https://forms.office.com/r/GrBgB3UCKQ